Last Update: 2022 - 10 - 29

 Many of the requirements of most of today's software development projects can not be met by Visual Source Safe.
 Today we work in distributed teams where there are developers outside the corporate network who require access to source code.
 Sometimes we have large teams and everyone being able to accidentally delete the whole repository form outside VSS states a significant risk.
 Additionally, in larger projects sooner or later arises the need to branch, and later merge, the source.
 If you have to go through such lengths as you have to with VSS to do this, you may be tempted to do some silly things instead…

-But, well, I for myself have been using Visual Source Safe for more than three years now, even if I am the only developer on a particular project.
+I for myself was using Visual Source Safe for more than three years on all my Access development projects, even if I was the only developer on a particular project.
 I have worked with Source Safe in small teams with up to five developers as well, where Source Safe met at least the basic requirements.

 So utilizing Source Safe is definitely a possible solution for source code control in Access development projects, and in many projects it may even be the best solution because of the low price (if you bought a the developer edition of Access you already have a copy of Source Safe) and because of the ease of use.
 In larger projects with diversified development teams the difficulties with code sharing and administration might be quite challenging.